m-mcgowan/spark-flashee-eeprom/README.md

  This will reduce the number of erases performed by the library, particularly for the wear leveling scheme.
 When using the Address Erase strategy, then byte by byte writes are fine.

-* At present, the maximum contiguous area that the Wear Leveling schemes (Wear Levellign and Address Erase) can occupy is 1MB (256 pages).
+* At present, the maximum contiguous area that the Wear Leveling and Address Erase schemes can occupy is 1MB (256 pages).
 This is to keep runtime memory overhead to a minimum.
 This restriction may later be relaxed.
-For now, A workaround for accessing more than 1MB is to create two separate blocks of memory.
-This 1MB limitation is not present for circular buffers, or for the Single Page Wear scheme.
+For now, A workaround for accessing more than 1MB is to create more than one device, specifying non-overlapping regions for each device.
+  This 1MB limitation is not present for circular buffers, nor for the Single Page Wear scheme.

 * It's possible to create several different devices and have them all active at once, so long as they are in separate regions.
 For example